 - LO Offsetting Mode: LO offsetting is used to suppress signals from unwanted sidebands.
 Sideband separation of DSB receivers is usually done with 90-degree Walsh switching, but the rejection of one sideband is possible using LO offsetting.
 The main use of LO offsetting is to provide additional suppression of the leakage from one sideband into the other, for 2SB receivers.
-Offsetting with two LOs uses LO1 and LO2, whilst FDM modes can also offset a third LO, that corresponding to the TFB offset frequency (usually known as LO4). - Enable 90deg Walsh function: Allows the sidebands for DSB receivers to be separated in the correlator.
-Although also technically available to suppress the leakage from the other sideband for 2SB receivers, this will usually be done using LO offsetting.

-- Enable 180deg Walsh function: This is used to remove spurious signals and DC offsets introduced into the signal path by the ALMA electronics e.g. the digitizer.
+Offsetting with two LOs uses LO1 and LO2, whilst FDM modes can also offset a third LO, that corresponding to the TFB offset frequency (usually known as LO4).
+No LO offsetting is used if 90-degree Walsh switching is enabled. - Enable 90deg Walsh function: Allows the sidebands for DSB receivers to be separated in the correlator.
+Although also technically available to suppress the leakage from the other sideband for 2SB receivers, this will usually be done using LO offsetting. - Enable 180deg Walsh function: This is used to remove spurious signals and DC offsets introduced into the signal path by the ALMA electronics e.g. the digitizer.
 It is usually enabled. - Dump Duration 64-input Correlator only: The 64-input Correlator is designed such that the dump interval must be a multiple of 16 ms for the NORMAL accumulation mode.
 At present, however, multiples of 48 ms (FDM) and 32 ms (TDM) are recommended.
-Values of around 1 s (e.g. 1.008 s) are usually selected for interferometric observations.
-For the FAST accumulation mode, the dump duration must be set to 1 ms. A button is available to adjust up to the nearest legal value. - Modulation ACA Correlator only: If true, perform 180-degree anti-demodulation in the DTS receiver. - Demodulation ACA Correlator only: This performs 180-degree demodulation in the CIP module.
+Values of around 1 s (e.g. 1.008 s) are usually selected for interferometric observations, although 2.048 s must be used if 90-degree Walsh switching is enabled.
+For the FAST accumulation mode, the dump duration must be set to 1 ms. A button is available to adjust up to the nearest legal value.

+- Modulation ACA Correlator only: If true, perform 180-degree anti-demodulation in the DTS receiver. - Demodulation ACA Correlator only: This performs 180-degree demodulation in the CIP module.
 If modulation is chosen, then this must also be set.

-6.4.4 BaseBand Configurations
+6.6.4 BaseBand Configurations